nguyengiabach1201/fortran-tutorial/tutorial/data.md

 ### Pointer, target

-In most programming languages, a pointer variable stores the memory address of an object.
-However, in Fortran, a pointer is a data object that has more functionalities than just storing the memory address.
-It contains more information about a particular object, like type, rank, extents, and memory address.
+In most programming languages, a `pointer variable` stores the `memory address` of an object.
+However, in Fortran, a pointer is a `data object` that has more functionalities than just storing the `memory address`.
+It contains more information about a particular object, like `type, rank, extent, and memory address`.

 A pointer is associated with a target by allocation or pointer assignment.